voronp/shopping_api/README.md

 ### How to start:

-To setup database
+To run server api:

 `docker-compose up`

-install dependencies:

- `npm install`

-rename `sample.env` into `.env`, optionally set another mongo connection

-run the app:

- `DEBUG=shopping-list:* npm start`

-or run tests:
+To run tests:

-`npm run test`
+`docker-compose -f docker-compose.test.yml up --abort-on-container-exit`

 ### some hints